-In order to assist communities in addressing urban flooding issues and promote the use of GI in the region, the District has been sending out a "Call for Green Infrastructure Projects" to governmental organizations (i.e. municipalities, townships, and various agencies) within its corporate boundaries.
+In order to assist communities in addressing urban flooding issues and promote the use of GI in the region, the District has implemented a Green Infrastructure Partnership Program where governmental organizations (i.e. municipalities, townships, and various agencies) within its corporate boundaries can apply for funding assistance on GI projects.

 In 2017, the District received 47 project submittals and selected 19 partnerships to help fund GI installations.
-Due to the positive response to the program, the District again solicited project submittals in 2018, and received 48 applications, and selected another 20 project partnerships.
-In 2019, 41 more applications were submitted, with the District selecting another 20 additional projects.
-In 2020, 32 more applications were submitted, with the District selecting another 16 additional projects.
-In 2021, 32 more applications were submitted, with the District selecting 7 additional projects.
-While the DRC figures have not yet been finalized for all the projects yet to be constructed, the total DRC for those projects selected in the four years of "Call for Green Infrastructure Projects" is estimated to be 7.9 million gallons.
+Due to the positive response to the program, the District again solicited project submittals.
+For the years 2018 through 2022 the District received 187 applications and selected 86 project partnerships.
+The total DRC for these projects that have completed construction in the six years of the Green Infrastructure Partnership Program is over 9 million gallons.

+In 2023, the Green Infrastructure Partnership Program released a preapplication and received 35 responses.
+The District provided feedback to all of the pre-application applicants and invited all those that met the program's requirements to submit a full application in 2024.
+Those that apply will be considered for funding assistance to construct their projects in 2025.